Saint Goban: Gobban

-The Martyrology of Oengus

-"The Martyrology of Oengus" states “of Gobban of Cell Lamraide in Hui Cathrenn in the west of Ossory, a thousand monks it had, as experts say and of them was Gobban."
-Also from the now lost Annals of Cloneagh-"A.D.
-639. St. Gobban, who founded the monastery of Old Leighlin, and afterwards resigned it to St. Laserian, retiring in 632 to Killamery in Ossory,(Kingdom of Ossory) died this year and was interred at Clonenagh.
-His feast was observed on 6 December.
-Gobban's feast, a shout of thousands, with a train of great martyrdom, angelic wall, abbot of virginity, lucid descendant of Lane."

 Gobanus – Gobban-Goba

-The distinguished Irish Church historian John Lanigan states - "Gobanus – Goba of Teg da-goba – Seagoe, on the bank of the Bann in Iveagh of Ulidia (also) St. Gobanus of Killamery, near the mountain called Slievenaman."
-Lanigan clearly states that he believes the Gobanus(Latin) - St.Gobban of Killamery is the same historical person as St. Gobhan of Seagoe, who is identified as Gobban Find mac Lugdach.
+The distinguished Irish Church historian John Lanigan states – "Gobanus – Goba of Teg da-goba – Seagoe, on the bank of the Bann in Iveagh of Ulidia (also) St. Gobanus of Killamery, near the mountain called Slievenaman."
+Lanigan clearly states that he believes the Gobanus (Latin) – Saint Gobban of Killamery is the same historical person as Saint Gobhan of Seagoe, who is identified as Gobban Find mac Lugdach.

 Gobans without attribution

-That there existed in the early history of Ireland another St. Goban / Gobban is undeniable.
-The Kinsale area of County Cork lays claim to a St. Goban / Gobban as does County Antrim; however without proper research and attribution any attempt to properly identify may only add confusion and detract from known facts.
+That there existed in the early history of Ireland another Saint Goban / Gobban is undeniable.
+The Kinsale area of County Cork lays claim to a Saint Goban / Gobban, as does County Antrim; however without proper research and attribution any attempt to properly identify may only add confusion and detract from known facts.